SentryXSI/HomeFront/README.md

 HomeFront provides direct access to the tools you need to get things done.

-Work from anywhere, save your ideas for later.

 ### Where ?

-Intended for use on your own private local network.
+Intended for use on your own private local network, behind a firewall.
 HomeFront is not suitable for installing on a public server.

 ### Why ?